Comment choisir le bon éclairage pour chaque pièce de votre maison

 Choose a cool color temperature (between 4000 and 5000K) to reproduce daylight, promoting accuracy.

-Designing Soothing Light for the Bedroom
+Designing soothing lighting for the bedroom

-• Avoid bright or overly white lights.
+• Avoid harsh or overly white lights.

-Optimize bathroom lighting
+Optimizing bathroom lighting

-Lighting the home office for productivity
+Lighting your home office for productivity

 • Install an adjustable desk lamp with cool light, close to daylight, to limit drowsiness.